 Success Center article 🗒: Gauge the pulse of your team

-Questions can be used to ask anything the admin/manager may want to know, but some great use cases for questions are:
+Questions can be used to ask anything the account administrator/manager may want to know, but some great use cases for questions are:

 - Checking in after a global event (ex.
 COVID, protests, national events too, etc)